Antipolar ordering of topological defects in active liquid crystals: RESULTS

 \textbf{Theory vs. experiment.} To test our theory systematically against existing experimental data~\cite{2012Sanchez_Nature,2015DeCamp}, we analyze defect-pair dynamics, global defect ordering and defect statistics in the turbulent nematic phase.

 Spontaneous defect-pair creation and subsequent propagation, as reported in recent ALC experiments~\cite{2012Sanchez_Nature} and observed in our simulations, are compared in Fig.~\ref{fig:pair}.
 In the experimental system~\cite{2012Sanchez_Nature}, a $(+\frac{1}{2},-\frac{1}{2})$-defect pair is created when fracture along incipient crack regions~\cite{PhysRevLett.114.048101} becomes energetically more favorable than buckling.
-After creation, the $+\frac{1}{2}$-defect moves away rapidly whereas the position of the $-\frac{1}{2}$-defect remains approximately fixed for up to several seconds (Fig.~\ref{fig:pair}\textbf{a}).
-Our simulations of the minimal model defined in Eq.~\eqref{e:dimless} accurately reproduce the details of the experimentally observed dynamics (Fig.~\ref{fig:pair}\textbf{b}; Movies S1 and S2).
+After creation, the $+\frac{1}{2}$-defect moves away rapidly whereas the position of the $-\frac{1}{2}$-defect remains approximately fixed for up to several seconds (Fig.~\ref{fig:pair}\textbf{a}). \markblack{We note that an asymmetry in the speeds of topological defects has also been observed in passive liquid crystals \cite{2002Toth_PRL,2002Svensek_PRE,2005Blanc_PRL}.} Our simulations of the minimal model defined in Eq.~\eqref{e:dimless} accurately reproduce the details of the experimentally observed dynamics (Fig.~\ref{fig:pair}\textbf{b}; Movies S1 and S2).